Biden to outline plans to make vaccine doses more accessible

 Biden is set to speak around 2:30 p.m.
 ET (1830 GMT).

 More than half of the U.S. adult population has taken one dose of the vaccine, according to the Centers for Disease Control and Prevention.
-(Graphic on global vaccines)
+(Graphic on global vaccines: here)

 Millions more Americans are expected to become eligible for the shots in the coming months with the expansion of the vaccination effort to include children and adolescents.